-Independent exploration and production oil and gas companies ("E&P companies") are currently reeling from not one, but two, black swan events.
-First, the collapse in oil prices which, at the time of writing, have fallen to around one-third of the level at which they started the year.
-Second, the impact of COVID-19, both directly and indirectly, on their businesses.
+Independent exploration and production oil and gas companies (E&P companies) are currently reeling from not one, but two, black swan events.
+First, the collapse in oil prices which, at the time of writing have fallen to around one-third of the level at which they started the year.
+Second, the impact of Covid-19, both directly and indirectly, on their businesses.

 Of course, there are very significant connections between the two but there are also important independent features.
-If a vaccine for COVID-19 were found and everyone went back to work as normal tomorrow there would still be an oil price crisis to be dealt with because of the decision by OPEC to lift supply restrictions (and indeed, in the case of Saudi Arabia and Russia, to increase production) following the failure by OPEC and Russia to agree on a basis for controlling supply at their meetings in early March.
+If a vaccine for Covid-19 were found and everyone went back to work as normal tomorrow, there would still be an oil price crisis to be dealt with because of the decision by OPEC to lift supply restrictions - and indeed, in the case of Saudi Arabia and Russia, to increase production - following the failure by OPEC and Russia to agree on a basis for controlling supply at their meetings in early March.

-In light of these events, many E&P companies with RBLs are considering whether there is anything in their loan documentation that might mitigate or relieve their obligations to perform and/or whether these events might constitute a default on grounds that a "material adverse change" has occurred or that these events have had or might have a "Material Adverse Effect".
+In light of these events, many E&P companies with reserve-based lending facilities (RBLs) are considering whether there is anything in their loan documentation that might mitigate or relieve their obligations to perform and/or whether these events might constitute a default on grounds that a material adverse change (MAC) has occurred or that these events have had or might have a material adverse effect (MAE).

-This article considers the nature of RBLs and considers the question of force majeure and material adverse change in international RBLs (i.e. those under English rather than US law) in the context of these two black swan events.
+This article considers the nature of RBLs and considers the question of force majeure and material adverse change in international RBLs, ie those under English rather than US law, in the context of these two black swan events.

-1. What are the key features of Reserve Base Lending and how does an oil price crash impact?
-Reserve Based Lending is a debt financing product which for some decades has been the tool of choice in the armory for E&P companies looking to raise debt finance.
-It was developed in the London market in the mid-80s but it has a longer history in the US where it developed as an adjunct to real estate lending.
-Although the term "Reserve Based Lending" and "RBL" is now a global term, there are significant differences between the product and its documentation as between North America and the rest of the world.
-However what is common as between both markets is that RBL is a form of lending based on allowing the borrower debt capacity sized against future cash flows.
-It is structured to be flexible and adaptable both to changes in the borrower's own position (e.g. the performance of its fields) and changes in the global financial and relevant commodity markets.
-Within a prescribed envelope of an amortizing Facility Amount, the amount the borrower can draw (and its obligations to repay) are determined by periodically re-calculating a so called Borrowing Base Amount, which is the discounted value of the future net cash flows of the interests of the borrower/ borrower group in those hydrocarbon assets the lenders have agreed to treat as "Borrowing Base Assets" divided by an agreed number(s) to provide the banks with an agreed cushion of cover (the "cover ratio").
+RBLs and the oil price

+The RBL is a debt financing product that for some decades has been the tool of choice in the armoury for E&P companies looking to raise debt finance.
+It was developed in the London market in the mid-80s but it has a longer history in the US, where it was developed as an adjunct to real estate lending.

+Although RBL is now a global term, there are significant differences between the product and its documentation as between North America and the rest of the world.
+However, what is common as between both markets is that the RBL is a form of lending based on allowing the borrower debt capacity sized against future cashflows.
+It is structured to be flexible and adaptable both to changes in the borrower's own position, eg the performance of its fields, and changes in the global financial and relevant commodity markets.

+Within a prescribed envelope of an amortising facility amount, the amount the borrower can draw, and its obligations to repay, are determined by periodically re-calculating a so-called borrowing base amount, which is the discounted value of the future net cashflows of the interests of the borrower/borrower group in those hydrocarbon assets the lenders have agreed to treat as borrowing base assets divided by an agreed number(s) to provide the banks with an agreed cushion of cover, the cover ratio.

-The Borrowing Base Amount is recalculated, typically twice a year, through a process known as a "redetermination".
-One of the key assumptions in determining net cash flows is oil and/or gas prices and the lenders will set revised pricing (the "price deck") both for the current year and future years at each redetermination.
-In normal circumstances the current price deck will be a material discount to spot pricing at the time of the redetermination and future pricing will be at a discount to the relevant commodity price forward curve (though in times of extreme volatility this discount has not always applied).
+The borrowing base amount is recalculated, typically twice a year, through a process known as a redetermination.
+One of the key assumptions in determining net cashflows is oil and/or gas prices and the lenders will set revised pricing, the price deck, both for the current year and future years at each redetermination.

+In normal circumstances the current price deck will be a material discount to spot pricing at the time of the redetermination and future pricing will be at a discount to the relevant commodity price forward curve, though in times of extreme volatility this discount has not always applied.